So You Want to Work in Digital Health...

 Will this actually improve healthcare?

-The problem set in healthcare is so enormous, it would be a shame to spend time working on something that actually makes healthcare worse.
+The problem set in healthcare is so enormous that it would be a shame to spend time working on something that actually makes healthcare worse.
 Take, for instance, a company that once pitched me that wanted to give clinics socioeconomic information on their patients to know which ones are least likely to pay.
-They claimed they could help clinics make more money by asking specific patients pay up front.
+They claimed they could help clinics make more money by asking specific patients to pay upfront.
 No thank you!

 What’s the offer?
-What’s the upside look like?
+What does the upside look like?

 If the stock ends up worthless, will you have at least enjoyed your time there?
 Will you have learned new skills that are applicable elsewhere?
 Will you have been able to pay the bills with your salary?